Identity pool of Microsoft Entra joined machine identity

 Troubleshoot

-If machines fail to be Azure AD joined, do the following:
+If machines fail to be Microsoft Entra joined, do the following:

 -

 Check if the system assigned managed identity is enabled for the machines.
 MCS-provisioned machines must have this enabled automatically.
-The Azure AD join process fails without system assigned managed identity.
-If the system assigned managed identity is not enabled for MCS-provisioned machines, possible reason is:
+The Microsoft Entra join process fails without a system-assigned managed identity.
+If the system assigned managed identity is not enabled for MCS-provisioned machines, then the possible reason is:

 -